-Harlei: Yes, it's about time Ceres had her page!
+Harlei: Ceres ought to have a good page!
 This asteroid was after all counted as a planet - the eighth major planet - in 1801 when it was first discovered!
 (For that matter, Pallas, discovered the following year, was counted as the ninth.
 It was a few decades before the term "asteroid" or "minor planet" was brought in.)

 Stid: And you're out to show that there's still something major about it.
 Well, this century it has been promoted - as Pluto was demoted - to "dwarf planet".